About the Recipe

 Add cracked barley, stirring to coat the barley with the ghee and vegetables.

-Allow barley to roast a bit (maybe 2-4 minutes) stirring occasionally to prevent it from burning.
+Allow the barley to roast for a bit (about 2-4 minutes), stirring occasionally to prevent burning.

 Carefully add boiling water.